 Sold only when perfectly ripe, this modern creation is Britain’s first unpasteurised Brie to be made on the farm in traditional large (3 kg) form and ladled only by hand.
 The French will be jealous…

 Young Buck.
 Unpasteurised cows’ milk.
 250g.

 An outstanding raw-milk blue cheese from Northern Ireland.
-An interesting take on a Stilton recipe, Young Buck cheese is traditionally made and hand-ladled to produce a rich, lingering flavour.
-An impressive debut cheese.
+Using old-fashioned British blue cheese recipes from the turn of the 19th century, Young Buck cheese is traditionally made and hand-ladled to produce a rich, lingering flavour.
+An impressive debut cheese..

 This product will have two weeks’ shelf life from the date of delivery.